Documentation

 Time Tracking

-Write time logs in simple markdown, then the Obsidian plugin parses them into structured data for:
+Write time logs in simple markdown, then the built-in parser generates structured data for:

 • • Client invoicing (automated invoice data generation)